ML-SystemDesign/MLSystemDesign/Design_Doc_Examples/Magic_shaperoint_design.md

 **Hypothesis**

-Based on offline metrics and evaluation with a crowdsourcing platform, we expect to improve **Average Relevance Score**.
+ - **Primary Hypothesis**: Based on offline metrics and evaluation with a crowdsourcing platform, we expect to improve **Average Relevance Score**.
+ - **Secondary Hypothesis**: The system will deliver responses within an average of 1 minute, supporting efficient user interaction without sacrificing quality or accuracy.

 **Termination Criteria.**

- - The system must deliver responses within an average of 1 minutes.
+ - The system must deliver responses within an average of 1.5 minutes.
  - The percentage of reports with offensive or improper responses must be below 1%.

  If the termination criteria are met, the experiment will be paused and resumed after corrections.

 **Key Metrics**

+- **Average Relevance Score**: Calculates the mean score of how relevant the answers provided by the system are to the queries (positive/negative feedback).
+- **Offensive or Improper Responses**: This metric tracks the rate at which the system produces inappropriate or offensive content (offesnive or improper responses reports).

+**Control metrics**

 - **Time to Retrieve (TTR)**: Measures the average time taken by the system to fetch and display results after a query is submitted.
-- **Average Relevance Score**: Calculates the mean score of how relevant the answers provided by the system are to the queries (positive/negative feedback).
 - **Average amount of clarification questions**: Tracks the average number of additional questions the system needs to ask users to clarify their initial queries.
 - **Average time of dialogue**:  Measures the average duration of an interaction session between the user and the system.
 This includes the time from the initial query to the final response.

-**Additional metrics**
+**Auxiliary metrics**

 - Total Document Count
 - Daily New Documents
 - Total User Count
 - New Users per Day
 - Session Count per Day
-- Offensive or Improper Responses

 **Splitting Strategy.** Users will be split into two groups by their IDs.
-Groups will be swapped after a certain period of time.

-**Statistical Criteria.** Statistical significance will be determined using Welch’s t-test, with a significance level set at 5% and the type II error at 10%.

 **Experiment Duration.**

 The experiment will last two weeks.
-Each group will experience both the baseline and the new solution for one week.
+After one week, groups will swap configurations to mitigate any biases introduced by variable user experiences and external factors.

+**Statistical Criteria.** Statistical significance will be determined using Welch’s t-test, with a significance level set at 5% and the type II error at 10%.

 **Future Steps for Experiment Improvement.**